alexanderjkslfj/argon2wasm/README.md

 ./build.sh
 ```

 The build script creates a "dist" directory.
+(If a "dist" directory already exists, it is replaced.)

-This contains the wasm (in the "pkg" directory) as well as js and ts bindings to said wasm (in the "lib" directory).
+This directory contains the wasm code (in the "pkg" directory) as well as js and ts bindings to said wasm code (in the "lib" directory).

 ## How to use